 How 2020 election deniers did in their 2022 midterm races

-The 2022 midterm elections were not great, though far from a total failure, for Republican candidates who joined former President Donald Trump in denying the legitimacy of his defeat in the 2020 election.
+The midterms have certainly not been a total failure for 2020 deniers.
+CNN projects that four Republican candidates who rejected, questioned or tried to overturn President Joe Biden's victory will be elected as state elections chief, all of them in Republican-dominated states.
+At least 18 such candidates will be elected as governor or senator, CNN projects, most of them incumbents.

-Some election deniers won their races, according to CNN projections — notably including candidates who will now become elections chief in Republican-dominated states.
-But election deniers lost a number of closely watched races in states that are competitive in presidential elections, including particularly vehement deniers who ran for Pennsylvania governor and for Michigan governor and secretary of state.
+But many of the candidates who were most aggressively dishonest about the 2020 election will lose, CNN projects — notably several candidates who ran for posts with critical powers over elections in states expected to be competitive in the 2024 presidential campaign.
+The defeated candidates, CNN projects, will include gubernatorial nominees Doug Mastriano of Pennsylvania and Tudor Dixon of Michigan, secretary of state nominees Mark Finchem of Arizona, Jim Marchant of Nevada and Kristina Karamo of Michigan, and US Senate nominee Adam Laxalt of Nevada.

 Secretary of state: CNN counted 12 Republican nominees for state elections chief who rejected, questioned or tried to overturn the results of the 2020 election.
-CNN has projected four of those candidates as winners (all in Republican-dominated states) and six as losers (including in Michigan).
-Two are in races too early to call – aggressive 2020 conspiracy theorists in the presidential swing states of Arizona and Nevada.
+CNN has projected four of those candidates as winners (all in Republican-dominated states) and eight as losers (including in Michigan, Arizona and Nevada).
+This means that no state expected to be a presidential battleground state in 2024 will have a 2020 denier as its elections chief.

 Governor: CNN counted 22 Republican nominees for governor who rejected, questioned, tried to overturn or refused to affirm the 2020 election results.
-CNN has projected seven of those candidates as winners (all of them incumbent governors except for Sarah Huckabee Sanders of Arkansas) and 12 as losers (among them far-right election conspiracy theorist Doug Mastriano of Pennsylvania, who would have gained the power to appoint the state’s election chief).
-Three are in races too early to call, including forceful election denier Kari Lake in Arizona.
+CNN has projected eight of those candidates as winners and 12 as losers (among them far-right election conspiracy theorist Doug Mastriano of Pennsylvania, who would have gained the power to appoint the state’s election chief).
+Two are in races too early to call, including forceful election denier Kari Lake in Arizona.

 Senate: CNN counted 19 Republican nominees for the US Senate who rejected, questioned, tried to overturn or refused to affirm the 2020 results.
 (Senators have less power over elections than secretaries of state or governors do, but they do get a vote on certifying the Electoral College results in presidential elections and on federal elections legislation.)
-CNN has projected 10 of those candidates as winners and six as losers.
-Three are in races too early to call.
+CNN has projected 10 of those candidates as winners and eight as losers.
+One is in a race too early to call.

 You can read about the projected winners and losers in the interactive below.
 CNN will update this article as more information becomes available.